DmitryBorisenko33/CTbotTelegram/README.md

 # CTbotTelegram
- Platformio example of echo telegram bot, based on CTBot library
+ Platformio example of echo telegram bot, based on CTBot library (working for esp8266 and esp32)